 In attempting this summit, in our research, we found three basic approaches used by others.
 Gerry & Jennifer Roach had come in from Copper Lake and done the climb along the east summit ridge.
 Some others, like 13ergirl and her gang had gone straight up to the summit from the south flank and then there was an approach suggested to us by Mark and Terry Schmalz of Grand Junction that utilized the great SW couloir which is most easily accessed from Rustler Gulch.
 This last is the route we chose to follow.
 A link to that report will be provided below.
 The account that follows is derived primarily from our written report following the climb:

-We headed up the trail/old road into the upper reaches of Rustler Gulch, and left the trail about where it crosses the main creek around timberline.
+We headed up the trail/old road from our campsite in Rustler Gulch into the upper reaches of Rustler Gulch, and left the trail about where it crosses the main creek around timberline.
 The first mile and a half up the valley, we found the slopes just laden with wildflowers of all sorts.
 It was distracting to our main purpose that day and we had to pull ourselves away from taking photographs of the magnificent display.

 As we left the trail, we found an old mining site with a large machine – probably a pump of some kind, and the remains of an old stone building.
 From here, we decided to utilize as many tundra-covered slopes as we could to gain the base of the SW couloir instead of going directly to the base of it and having to climb even further in the boulder/rubble that filled it all the way to the head.
 After about 600 feet of moderately steep gain and contouring over some to the couloir, we arrived at a point where we would have to drop in or it would be too late because a developing cliff would hinder our dropping in.
 We took a break here and then launched into the couloir by downclimbing through a weakness in the cliff.
 We were now committed (or perhaps, should be “committed”).
 For the next 1,000 feet, we trudged upward through medium sized rubble and boulders, taking extreme care to not send a rock down on each other.
 This was a good place for a helmet and we used them this day.
 Further up the gully, a sidewall developed that was smooth and highly angled on the right side.
 It would have made some nice technical climbing.
 A ways down from the saddle at the head of the gully, we paused for another break and also took numerous photos of each other to try and convey the steepness and ruggedness of this couloir.